run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-elasticity.md

 To complete this Quickstart you must have:

-*   Run:AI software installed on your Kubernetes cluster.
-See: [Installing Run:AI on a Kubernetes Cluster](../../admin/runai-setup/installation-types.md)
+*   Run:ai software installed on your Kubernetes cluster.
+See: [Installing Run:ai on a Kubernetes Cluster](../../admin/runai-setup/installation-types.md)
-*   Run:AI CLI installed on your machine.
-See: [Installing the Run:AI Command-Line Interface](../../admin/researcher-setup/cli-install.md)
+*   Run:ai CLI installed on your machine.
+See: [Installing the Run:ai Command-Line Interface](../../admin/researcher-setup/cli-install.md)
-*   [Run:AI Python Researcher Library](../researcher-library/researcher-library-overview.md) installed on a docker image
+*   [Run:ai Python Researcher Library](../researcher-library/researcher-library-overview.md) installed on a docker image

 ## Step by Step Walkthrough